lazd/gulp-csslint/README.md

 ## Custom Reporters

-Custom reporter functions can be passed as `cssline.reporter(reporterFunc)`.
+Custom reporter functions can be passed as `csslint.reporter(reporterFunc)`.
 The reporter function will be called for each linted file and passed the file object as described above.

 ```javascript
 var csslint = require('gulp-csslint');